Herein lies a true story of about 50 pages detailing my trials and tribulations.

 office with bitter complaints.

-In my appeal to Mushwana I sent him a certified copy of my acquittal and he was unable to interpret this document (see Exhibit 14).
+In my appeal to Mr Mushwana I sent him a certified copy of my acquittal (see Exhibit 25 in Chapter 6) and he was unable to interpret this document.
 There is no excuse here.
 This is lethal failure on his part.
 I provided comprehensive documents to support my complaint.
 To make the assessment yet more easy I included links on the internet but in the early communication with the Human Rights Commission, the staff in the Cape Town office had told me that they could not access the internet links because they had only limited access to the internet.
-Bearing this in mind, in my appeal to Mushwana, I included a cash note of R100 so that Mushwana, at my expense, could access the links via an internet cafe.
+Bearing this in mind, in my appeal to Mr Mushwana, I included a cash note of R100 so that Mr Mushwana, at my expense, could access the links via an internet cafe.
 Since his staff were complaining about limited access to the internet I did not want to be given that feeble excuse a second time so I sent the R100.

 research surveys draw national barometer conclusions from surveys that